 Investigation Discovery’s ‘Who the (Bleep) Did I Marry?
 A Hate, Hate Relationship’ chronicles the death of a talented athlete, William Schnittman, in Oklahoma City, Oklahoma, in December 2012.
 The perpetrator held him and his erstwhile girlfriend hostage, with the police managing to save her, followed by a high-speed chase along Interstate 35.
-If you’re interested in finding out more about the case, including the killer’s identity, we’ve got you covered.
-Let’s begin then, shall we?

 How Did William Schnittman Die?